Published: May 20, 2024

 There are also patients with chronic medical conditions like asthma or diabetes.
 They benefit from IoT healthcare devices a lot since it helps with tracking the course of the condition and thus, helps to improve treatment.

-People can use their personal health information they can from an IoT device for getting to know their bodys (image by Phuongw)
+People can use their personal health information they can from an IoT device to get to know their bodies.

-Private usage is closely connected with fitness and exercising since a lot of these metrics play a crucial role in customizing workouts.
+Private usage is closely connected with fitness and exercising, making it essential to understand how to create a fitness app that customizes workouts using these metrics.
 In fact, we have a separate article dedicated to the IoT in the fitness industry if you’d like to learn more specifics about the topic:

 Let’s take a look at the first case study of how IoT healthcare devices can be privately used:

 Another target audience of IoT healthcare devices is medical professionals who use such devices in their work.
-Surely, the main purpose of it is remote monitoring of the patients.
+Surely, the main purpose of it is remote monitoring (for example, home monitoring systems) of the patients.

-With the help of them, they can track how patients’ bodies respond to certain treatments, or change of them, whether or not it has any damaging side effects, etc. Practically, it's a 24/7 overview of patients’ health to make sure that everything goes as prescribed.
+With the help of them, they can track how patients’ bodies respond to certain treatments, or change of them, whether or not it has any damaging side effects, etc. Practically, it's a 24/7 overview of patients’ health, and you can develop a physical therapy app to ensure everything goes as prescribed.

 Additionally, physicians can get notified if a patient requires immediate medical help.
 Take stroke, for example.
 Often, such a condition occurs without people noticing it at all, but a high-quality IoT healthcare device can track even the smallest abnormalities and report them to physicians.

-A lot of healthcare professionals use patient data from IoT-technology-based devices to improve their services (image by Anastasia)
+A lot of healthcare professionals use patient data from IoT-technology-based devices to improve their services.

 Physicians or nurses can also use the devices to remind patients to take medications in case they forget about that.
 For example, if a patient forgets to tick off a certain meds intake and the doctor notices it, they can send them an additional reminder through a dedicated app (which a lot of IoT devices come with to enable the device’s control).